 It's a battle between two premium VPN services, so your expectations for customer service should be high.
 NordVPN and PIA cover the basics with guides and FAQs in their customer support portals.
 There, you'll find the necessary information when setting up apps or troubleshooting the most common issues.

-Live chat is available 24/7, and it's available for NordVPN and PIA.
+Live chat of both NordVPN and PIA is available 24/7.
 However, the experience was much more pleasant with NordVPN.
 The agents were polite and quickly resolved minor issues that arise when using the app.

 I asked PIA's customer support how to fix the WireGuard connection, as it wasn't working for me at the time being.
 The agent suggested a solution to reinstall the app in Safe Mode with Networking, which caused issues with my network card and didn't resolve the issue.